Ampersand-ASL/amp-server/docs/user.md

 At the moment the Ampersand Server (amp-server) provides a basic [All Star Link](https://www.allstarlink.org/) node for desktop radio-less use.
 Future releases will enable more functionality.
-Send comments/question to Bruce MacKinnon (KC1FSZ) using the e-mail address in QRZ.
+Send comments/questions to Bruce MacKinnon (KC1FSZ) using the e-mail address in QRZ.

-This is experimental work that is exploring the potential of ASL linking without the use of the Asterisk PBX system.
+This is experimental work that explores the potential of ASL linking without the use of the Asterisk PBX system.

 All of the testing of this system is happening on either:
 * A Raspberry Pi 5 running Debian 12 Bookworm.
-This the ARM-64 playform.
+This is an ARM-64 platform.
 * A Dell Wyse 3040 mini-PC running Debian 13 Trixie.
-This is the x86-64 platform.
+This is an x86-64 platform.

-A separate build for ARM Corext-M3 microcontroller boards has also been tested.
+A separate build for ARM Cortex-M3 microcontroller boards has also been tested.
 This will be documented separately.

 All of my Linux testing has been done using an [AllScan](https://allscan.info/) UCI90 audio interface or the [Repeater Builder](https://www.repeater-builder.com/products/stm32-dvm.html) RB-USB RIM Lite module.
 Both are based on the C-Media C1xx audio